webplatform/docs/guides/the_html_head/index.md

 [[Image:head-fij.gif|The same page with print and screen style sheets applied]]

-''Figure 4: A screen and a print style sheet.''
+''Figure 4: A print style sheet preview.''

 == Adding dynamic features using JavaScript ==

 Another thing you can add to the <code>head</code> is scripts that are executed by the browser, called "client side scripts" because they are executed on the user's machine, not the web server.
 As you can see in [http://www.w3.org/wiki/The_web_standards_model_-_HTML_CSS_and_JavaScript this W3C article], JavaScript adds dynamic behavior to a static HTML document, such as animation effects, or form data validation, or other things that are triggered when the user performs certain actions.

 You add JavaScript to a document using the <code>script</code> element.
-When a browser encounters one of these, it will drop everything else and pause parsing of the rest of the document while it tries to execute the code inside it.
+When a browser encounters one of these, it will drop everything, even pause parsing of the rest of the document, while it tries to execute the code inside it.
 This means that if you want to make sure that your JavaScript is available before the main document loads (which you nearly always do), you must add it to the <code>head</code>.
 For example, you can give the visitor a warning that a certain link will take them to another server with the following script.

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="en-GB">